 He leaned in, chest heaving.
 "Do you have a death wish?
-Do not presume I will endure your smart mouth simply because I am using you as an informant.
-I don't need you anymore than I need a headache."
+Do not presume I will endure your smart mouth simply because I am in need of an informant.
+I don't need your smart mouth anymore than I need a headache."

 His breath hit her in the face, and she clenched her jaw before poking him in the chest, earning a scary rumbling.